hartwigmedical/hmftools/pipeline/README_ONCOANALYSER.md

 > Input filepaths can be absolute local paths, URLs, or S3 URIs

 > [!WARNING]
-> BAM indexes are expected to exist along side the respective input BAM
+> BAM indexes are expected to exist along side the respective input BAM but can also be provided as a separate

-It is recommended to run MarkDups as part of the pipeline even for a BAM which has previously had duplicated marked.
-In this case, MarkDups will re-examine duplicate groups, create a consensus read and unmap poorly mapped reads.
+> samplesheet entry by using the `bai` filetype

+Given the importance of processing input BAMs with MarkDups prior to commencing analysis with the hmftools workflow, oncoanalyser will run MarkDups by default in order to apply specialised duplicate read marking, read consensus, and unmapping of low-quality reads.
 See [MarkDups](https://github.com/hartwigmedical/hmftools/tree/master/mark-dups) for more info.

-To skip running MarkDups, set the file type as `bam_markdups` instead of `bam`.
+The MarkDups step can be skipped where an input BAM has previously been processed by setting the samplesheet filetype as `bam_markdups` instead of `bam`.

-### Starting from FASTQ files

-Instead of providing a bam, fastq files can be provided and the pipeline will align these against the selected reference genome using BWA-MEM2.
-Continuing with the previous example, the following sample sheet would produce the COLO829T DNA bam for the pipeline from fastq files:
+#### FASTQ inputs

+An analysis can also be started from FASTQ inputs where oncoanalyser will perform alignment against the selected reference genome using bwa-mem2 (DNA reads) or STAR (RNA reads) then subsequently apply all necessary post-alignment processing.
+Continuing with the previous example, we can provide FASTQ files for COLO829:

 ```
 group_id,subject_id,sample_id,sample_type,sequence_type,filetype,info,filepath
-COLO829_example,COLO829,COLO829T,tumor,dna,fastq,lane:001;library_id:COLO829T_library,/path/to/lane001_COLO829T_first_of_pair.fastq.gz;/path/to/lane001_COLO829T_second_of_pair.fastq.gz
-COLO829_example,COLO829,COLO829T,tumor,dna,fastq,lane:002;library_id:COLO829T_library,/path/to/lane002_COLO829T_first_of_pair.fastq.gz;/path/to/lane002_COLO829T_second_of_pair.fastq.gz
-COLO829_example,COLO829,COLO829T,tumor,dna,fastq,lane:003;library_id:COLO829T_library,/path/to/lane003_COLO829T_first_of_pair.fastq.gz;/path/to/lane003_COLO829T_second_of_pair.fastq.gz
-COLO829_example,COLO829,COLO829T,tumor,dna,fastq,lane:004;library_id:COLO829T_library,/path/to/lane003_COLO829T_first_of_pair.fastq.gz;/path/to/lane004_COLO829T_second_of_pair.fastq.gz
-COLO829_example,COLO829,COLO829T_RNA,tumor,rna,bam,,/path/to/COLO829T.rna.bam
-COLO829_example,COLO829,COLO829R,normal,dna,bam,,/path/to/COLO829R.dna.bam
-SEQC_example,SEQC,SEQCT,tumor,dna,bam_markdups,,/path/to/SEQCT.dna.bam
+COLO829_example,COLO829,COLO829R,normal,dna,fastq,library_id:COLO829R_library;lane:001,/path/to/COLO829R.dna.001_R1.fastq.gz;/path/to/COLO829R.dna.001_R2.fastq.gz
+COLO829_example,COLO829,COLO829T,tumor,dna,fastq,library_id:COLO829T_library;lane:001,/path/to/COLO829T.dna.001_R1.fastq.gz;/path/to/COLO829T.dna.001_R2.fastq.gz
+COLO829_example,COLO829,COLO829T,tumor,dna,fastq,library_id:COLO829T_library;lane:002,/path/to/COLO829T.dna.002_R1.fastq.gz;/path/to/COLO829T.dna.002_R2.fastq.gz
+COLO829_example,COLO829,COLO829T,tumor,dna,fastq,library_id:COLO829T_library;lane:003,/path/to/COLO829T.dna.003_R1.fastq.gz;/path/to/COLO829T.dna.003_R2.fastq.gz
+COLO829_example,COLO829,COLO829T,tumor,dna,fastq,library_id:COLO829T_library;lane:004,/path/to/COLO829T.dna.004_R1.fastq.gz;/path/to/COLO829T.dna.004_R2.fastq.gz
+COLO829_example,COLO829,COLO829T_RNA,tumor,rna,fastq,library_id:COLO829T_RNA_library;lane:001,/path/to/COLO829T.rna.001_R1.fastq.gz;/path/to/COLO829T.rna.001_R2.fastq.gz
+SEQC_example,SEQC,SEQCT,tumor,dna,bam_markdups,,/path/to/SEQCT.markdups.dna.bam
 ```

+Importantly we have now added the `info` column to the samplesheet so that we can provide the required lane and library data for FASTQ entries with each field delimited by a semi-column.
+The forward and reverse FASTQ files are set in the `filepath` column and are also separated by a semi-column, and are *strictly* ordered with forward reads in position one and reverse in position two.

 > [!NOTE]
-> There is a line in the samplesheet for each lane fastq file.

-> [!NOTE]
-> Fastq files must be gzipped.
+> Only gzipped compressed, non-interleaved pair-end FASTQs are currently supported

 #### Samplesheet column descriptions